A Beginner’s Guide to Exposure Meters

 Many others used something like a step wedge, where the user would look at a series of numbers or letters and see which was the last in the series that was visible; the idea being that the brighter the light, the more letters would visible.

 Not a bad idea, except that the human eye has a constantly-changing, independent aperture, and it would adjust for low light, so more letters would become visible.
-Some people’s eyes adjust faster, some people’s eyesite is naturally more acute than others.
+Some people’s eyes adjust faster, some people’s eyesight is naturally more acute than others.
 So it wasn’t as useful as it should have been.

-This was the first: the sensor introduced by Weston in the early 1930s.
+This was the first: the sensor introduced by Rhamstine and Weston in the early 1930s.
 It’s an iron plate with one side covered with selenium, and then an ultra-fine layer of gold over that.
 When a wire connected the gold side to the iron side, and the gold surface was exposed to light, an electric current flowed.
 The current was tiny but it could be measured by an ammeter; and the more light that struck the sensor (called a photocell), the more current was generated.
-The meter could be calibrated and marked in a real-world measure, like foot-candles or lux; and that could be translated into exposure values.
+The meter could be calibrated and marked in a real-world measure, like candles/ft2 or lux; and that could be translated into exposure values.

 Selenium cells had several nice things going for them.
 One was that they generated their own current, so no batteries to deal with.
 Another was that was sensitive to wavelengths of light similarly to popular films, as opposed to the human eye; that meant it would see light the way film saw light, and hopefully yeild more accurate results.